petrpavlik/vapor-saas-backend-template/README.md

 # SAAS Backend Starter Template
 This is an extension of Vapor's [starter template](https://github.com/vapor/template) to get the backend for your next SAAS off the ground.
 Or if you're jsut curious about server-side Swift and Vapor, and would like to see some real code.

-It takes care of the tedious tasks for you, user management, sending emails, error logging...
+It takes care of the tedious tasks for you, user management, sending emails, analytics, error logging...

+Every SAAS needs to handle user sign up, and if your service takes off, you'll start being asked by customers how they can invite their colleagues.
+This ends up being a huge pain if everything is tied to a user profile instead of an organization unit.
+That's why this template includes a complete organization management with 3 levels of user permission.
+You can create a default org with a user profile during sign up that's hidden from the user, that's fine, and you are ready for to future.

 //TODO: list of endpoints

 - This repo will be expanded and kept up to date with the latest Swift and Vapor releases, feel free to subscribe for updates.
-- I'm working on a course explaining everything in in a very detailed way.
-Scroll down to learn more.
+- **I'm working on a course explaining everything in in a very detailed way.
+Scroll down to learn more.**

 ## Overview
 - **JWT-based user authentication using Firebase**